API: k8s.mk

 k8s.ansible

-Interface for ansible's `kubernetes.core.k8s` module[1].
+Interface for the ansible `kubernetes.core.k8s` module[1].

 This accepts only module args, but there are a few ways to pass them.